Workplace Security & Access Control — The Fundamentals | Greetly

 Some possible expectations and requirements for employees may be:

-- That employees will register guests in advance
+- That employee will register guests in advance

-- That guests will never be left unattended in the building
+- That guest will never be left unattended in the building

 - To receive all deliveries in the lobby or other designated area

-Digital versus physical access control carry risks that aren’t all that different from one another.
+Digital versus physical access control carries risks that aren’t all that different from one another.